 4. At the end of the month, the monthly P-Card statement must be reconciled against the online travel request to ensure that all charges have been properly accounted and documented.

 1. When travel only requires mileage reimbursement and is within the Petty Cash limit, a Petty Cash Voucher should be used.
 (See PPM 5-11, Reimbursement for Petty Cash Purchases)

 2. A series of small claims may be accumulated on a log and submitted as a group at least by the end of each semester.
 If the total amount exceeds the petty cash limit, submit log with a "Mileage Reimbursement" form.

-1. Per diem, as defined in this policy, will not be used for any member of the group including coaches and advisors, etc., involved in athletic group travel.
+1. Per diem, as defined in this policy, will not be used for coaches and advisors, etc., involved in athletic group travel.
 Group Representatives may receive per diem if authorized by the supervisor or by the International Programs Office.

 a.
-Before departure: completes Part I of the WSU Travel Log (including the Estimated Expenses portion when requested) and gets required approval(s).
+Before departure: the Group Representative completes Part I of the WSU Travel Packet (including the Estimated Expenses portion and obtains required approval(s).
 All travel arrangements must be made through WSU Travel Services in advance for transportation, lodging, etc.

 b.
 During travel: maintains all travel-related receipts.
 Uses the Group Cash Disbursement Record to document cash given to individual group travelers in lieu of per diem.

 c.
-Within ten days after return: completes the WSU Travel Log, reconciles expenses, signs and obtains supervisor approval.
+Within ten working days after return: completes the WSU Travel Packet, reconciles expenses, signs and obtains reconciler supervisor approval.